Anwar8/Blaze/notes/journal.md

 ### WP7: Thesis writing - 08 weeks - due 15/05/2025

 ## Journal
+#### 7 June
+I was working on creating the base class currently called `BeamElement2DTemplate`.
+This class should contain implementations for all members and functions that would be common across ALL beam-column elements.
+It would have virtual versions for functions that would need to be overwritten by each unique beam-column element.
+Remember that it is not a given that each element would have 2 nodes, and not every element would have the same initialisation procedure (linear vs nonlinear).
 #### 6 June
 So today I did not do any code writing at all.
 However, I did some thinking, which, I suppose, is better than nothing.
 Two things:
 1. Node and element history